-So, what exactly are we talking about here?
-Email deliverability refers to your ability to reach the inbox of your recipients.
-It’s also known as the inbox placement rate, the percentage of emails that successfully land in the inbox.
+Email deliverability rate refers to your ability to reach the inbox of your recipients.
+It’s also known as the inbox placement rate—the percentage of emails that successfully land in the inbox.

-One important thing to remember: don’t confuse email deliverability rate with your email delivery rate.
-They’re two entirely different things!
-The email delivery rate is simply the percentage of emails received by the servers of your subscribers’ email providers—including those that land in the spam or junk folder.
+This shouldn’t be confused with email delivery rate—they’re two entirely different things!
+Email delivery rate is simply the percentage of emails received by the servers of your subscribers’ email providers—including those that land in the spam or junk folder.

-When sending your emails, how do people know that you are who you claim to be?
-In this age of phishing, spoofing and scamming, it’s sometimes difficult for a recipient to look beyond the “From:” name and the sender’s email address in a message.
+When sending emails, how do people know that you are who you claim to be?

-This is why email providers use email authentication protocols to catch fake senders.
-These protocols include SPF, Sender ID, DKIM, and DMARC.
-These tools look beyond the surface and match IP addresses to verify if the sender’s email address relates to the actual sending domain.
+These tools look beyond the surface and match IP addresses to verify whether the sender’s email address relates to the actual sending domain.

 Thankfully, you only have to authenticate your domain once with an email service provider (ESP) like MailerLite or MailerSend.
 This tells the servers of the world that the email address you’re using to send emails is really yours.
 Thus, your email is less likely to bounce or end up in the spam or junk folders.